Marcus Claudius Marcellus: Death

 In 209 BC, Marcellus was named as a proconsul and retained control of his army.
 During that year, the Roman army under Marcellus faced Hannibal's forces in a series of skirmishes and raids, without being drawn into open battle - Marcellus' particular strategy.
 Marcellus defended his actions and tactics in front of the senate and he was named a consul for the fifth time for the year 208 BC.
 After entering his fifth consulship Marcellus re-entered the field and took command of the army at Venusia.
-While on a reconnaissance mission with his colleague, Titus Quinctius Crispinus, and a small band of 220 horsemen, the group was ambushed and nearly completely slaughtered by a much larger Carthaginian force of Numidian horsemen.
+While on a reconnaissance mission with his colleagues Titus Quinctius Crispinus and Manius Aulius, and a small band of 220 horsemen, the group was ambushed and nearly completely slaughtered by a much larger Carthaginian force of Numidian horsemen.
 Marcellus was impaled by a spear and died on the field.
 In the following days, Crispinus died of his wounds.

 When Hannibal heard of Marcellus' death he travelled to see the body, allowed Marcellus a proper funeral, and even sent the ashes back to Marcellus’ son in a silver urn with a golden wreath.
-According to Cornelius Nepos and Valerius Maximus the ashes never made it to his son but Augustus Caesar states that the urn was delivered.
+According to Cornelius Nepos and Valerius Maximus the ashes never made it to his son but Augustus Caesar stated that the urn was delivered.
 The loss of both consuls was a major blow to Roman morale, as the Republic had lost its two senior military commanders in a single battle, while the formidable Carthaginian army was still at large in Italy.